rpm-software-management/dnf/doc/command_ref.rst

     cases when an advisory refers to a newer version but there is no enabled repository which contains any newer version.

-    If given and if ID of an advisory does not match ``<advisory>``, the advisory is not taken into account.
+    If given and if neither ID nor a package name of an advisory does match ``<spec>``, the advisory is not taken into account.
 The matching is case-sensitive and globbing is supported.

 .. _upgrade_command-label: